 Differential pressure measurement

-Differential pressure sensors are placed in individual server rooms, measuring the difference between air pressure in cold and hot aisles.
+Differential pressure sensors are placed in individual server rooms, measuring the difference between the air pressure in cold and hot aisles.
 The controller then processes the difference and sends the differential pressure value to the supervision centre.
 This value is valuable mainly for monitoring and maintaining a slight overpressure in the cold aisle that ensures sufficient airflow in the desired direction.
 Without it the server cooling fans would have to increase their power output, decreasing their lifespans considerably.
 Differential pressure measurements thus increase the server lifespan and improve their reliability.

 Waste heat re-use